-You go to work even though you’re anxious.
-You push toward your goals even though doing so feels like pulling teeth.
+You go to work even though you’re anxious, pushing toward your goals even though doing so feels like pulling teeth.

-You might even feel like you’re not the person doing all of the productive things.
+Even though you feel like you’re not the person doing all of the productive things.
 You may feel disconnected from your mind and body.
-You can go through the motions, but you’re empty inside.
+You’re going through the motions, but you’re empty inside.
 You don’t feel fulfilled, and you wonder why you can’t pull it together even though your life is pretty good.

 Many people with high-functioning depression are high achievers.
 People with PDD may be very accomplished.
 They may be seen as leaders.
 You might not be able to tell how they feel from the outside, which makes the depression even worse.